STUDY

 • He welcomed the guests in a nice way. (as an adverb modifying the verb: welcome).

-Depending on its function within a sentence, the phrases are divided into various types such as noun phrase, verb phrase, adjective phrase, adverb phrase, appositive phrase, indefinite phrase and gerund phrase.
-Click here to read the types of phrases.
+Depending on its function within a sentence, phrases are divided into various types such as: noun phrase, verb phrase, adjective phrase, adverb phrase and prepositional phrase.
+Click here to read the types of phrases in more detail.